John Woodward and Hannah (1730s)

 The Mote House is an old manor house in Dorsington, a small village in Warwickshire a few miles north of Quinton.
 Its population in 1851 was only 98 people, and it is only slightly bigger today.
 It is inconceivable that two Woodward families having children in this tiny village at the same time would not be related in some way - John (1739) and Thomas (1733) being cousins makes a lot of sense.

 In 1754, Dorsington church and half of the village burnt down.
 A list of pre-1754 Dorsington marriages is available on the internet, although unfortunately there isn't a marriage record for a John and Hannah couple.
+The church was rebuilt in late 1760.

 Why did John and Hannah only have two children?

-If William and Betty were the children of the 1739 John from Stratford, it raises the question as to why they only had two children when the average for the time was four.
+If William and Betty were the children of the 1739 John from Stratford, it raises the question as to why they only had two children when the average for the time was four to six.
 It's possible that John or Hannah (or both) died after Betty's birth in 1762, hence no more children.
 However, there are no obvious deaths in the records around that time and no obvious second marriages.
 It is however interesting to note that there was no Woodward witness at the marriage of William Woodward and Elizabeth Richards in Alcester in 1789 which suggests that his parents were dead by then.

 There are two John and Hannah Woodward couples who married in Staffordshire in 1758, over 40 miles away, and one in southern Gloucestershire, 30 miles away, but all these families were having children in those locations at the same time as the John and Hannah in Alcester and Quinton.
 Also if John and Hannah had moved that far away from Alcester after Betty's birth, it would be unlikely for William to later have married Elizabeth Richards in Alcester.
 The fact that in 1762 they were in Dorsington, 4½ miles away, suggests that they lived locally which makes the marriage to Elizabeth Richards much more likely, especially as Alcester was their main market town.